davidwitten/Matrix/README.md

 # Matrix
 Revolutionary python class.
 It can all of the major matrix functions, including addition, subtract, multiplication, inverse, determinant.

+Notes
+==
+The only files needed are "twobytwo.py" and "matrix.py".
 Example
 ==
     a = Matrix([1,2],[3,4])